 RAFI challenges the root causes of unjust food systems, supporting and advocating for economically, racially, and ecologically just farm communities.

-Equity and Justice: We believe in actively working to undo oppressive systems, with an emphasis on food systems, in an effort to build a more just world in which all communities and individuals thrive.
+2. Equity and Justice: We believe in actively working to dismantle and repair the harms of white supremacy and other forms of oppression within food systems, in an effort to build a more just world in which all communities and individuals thrive.

-Empathy and Compassion: We believe in the power of listening with the intent to understand the experiences of those with whom we work.
-An essential part of how we address systemic injustices comes from this place of compassion.
+3. Empathy and Compassion: We believe in the power of listening with the intent to understand the experiences of those with whom we work.
+An essential part of how we address systemic injustices comes from this place of compassion

-Integrity and Accountability: We believe that reliability and correcting mistakes are critical ways to honor and demonstrate our dedication to constituents.
-We believe in holding institutions, corporations, governments, and other bodies of power to that same level of commitment.
+4. Integrity and Accountability: We believe that reliability and correcting mistakes are critical ways to honor and demonstrate dedication to our constituents.
+We believe in holding institutions, corporations, governments, and other bodies of power to that same level of commitment